 - Aiding students with crisis situations

-Sometimes students get stuck in the mindset that if they want to work in the field of mental health, then that means that they need to earn a graduate degree in psychology.
-In reality, there are a lot of other degree options out there, many of which lead directly to a career in mental health or social services.
+Working in the field of mental health doesn’t necessarily mean you need a degree in psychology.
+There are a lot of other degree options out there, many of which lead directly to a career in mental health or social services.

 Social work is a great example of a mental health career you may not have considered.
-Social workers perform a wide range of duties including providing counseling, advocating for their clients, teaching new skills, and connecting their clients to available resources in the community.
+Social workers perform a wide range of duties.
+They provide counseling, advocate for their clients, teach new skills, and connect their clients to available resources in the community.

 The minimum requirement to enter this field is a bachelor’s degree in social work, but the Occupational Outlook Handbook suggests that most jobs require a master’s degree.

 Mental Health Careers: Is It the Right Choice For You?

 As you can see, there are plenty of different mental health careers out there.
 If you are interested in diagnosing mental disorders and providing psychotherapy, a career in a mental health field might be the perfect choice.